keiki83/CS175_Project_AI/docs/final.md

 ![Graph of KPA](kpa.jpg)

 ### Analysis
 Evaluating the three afformentioned graphs above, gives insight into the behavior of the agent.
-Based on the data collected, the agent during the initial rounds (1-5) has an effectivness of about 1% or 1 kill per 100 moves.
-As the agent continues to learn, the agent has an effectivness of about 1.2% during rounds (16-20) or 1 kill per 83 moves.
-The agent improved its ability to acquire kills by 20% or alternatively, reduced inefficient moves by 17%.
+Based on the data collected, the agent during the initial 100 rounds has an effectivness of about 0.8% or 1 kill per 125 moves.
+As the agent continues to learn, the agent has an effectivness of about 1% during the last 100 rounds or 1 kill per 100 moves.
+The agent improved its ability to acquire kills by 25% or alternatively, reduced inefficient moves by 20%.

+Based on the afformentioned information, the agent is making noticeable improvement to its policy for combating zombies.